-Disney has just announced a new benefit for guests, “Early Theme Park Entry” which will allow early access to The Walt Disney World theme parks.
-Early Theme Park Entry replaces traditional Disney Extra Magic Hours.
+Disney has recently introduced a new benefit for guests, “Early Theme Park Entry” which allows early access to The Walt Disney World theme parks.
+In fact, Early Theme Park Entry now replaces traditional Disney Extra Magic Hours.

-Ever since The Walt Disney World Resort reopened in July 2020, the theme parks have been without a way for guests to get into the parks early as Extra Magic Hours have been missing since March 2020.
+When the Walt Disney World Resort reopened in July 2020, the theme parks were without a way for guests to get into the parks early as Extra Magic Hours went missing in March 2020.

 Who Can Use Early Theme Park Entry?

 All Walt Disney World Resort hotel guests and guests of other select hotels will have access to the Early Theme Park Entry benefit.

 Disney World Resort guests are the first ones to enjoy access to the attractions each day, giving them an advantage over guests not staying on Disney property.

 Full List of Early Theme Park Entry Hotels

 Here is the full list of hotels that are offering the Early Theme Park Entry benefits.
 Most of them are on-site Walt Disney World Resort hotels, however, there are also a few non-Disney hotels that get the same perks.